-There are vital details about all programs and courses that we offer as well as the requirements needed to complete an associate degree or workforce certificate.
-Since we encourage communication with our students, there is also a directory of faculty and staff members enabling you to contact the many professionals who can help you.
-The catalog also includes all the rules and regulations which you need to know in order to succeed at ACC.
+Inside you will find detailed information about all programs and courses that we offer as well as the requirements needed to complete an associate degree or workforce certificate.

+While the catalog is an important tool to guide you, we encourage students to interact with us so there is also a directory of faculty and staff members so you can contact the many professionals who are ready to assist you.
+The catalog also details all the rules and regulations which you need to be aware of in order to become a successful student.

-For almost 70 years Alvin Community College has offered a diverse range of quality programs including career education that leads directly to employment; courses that directly transfer to upper division colleges and universities and workforce certificates and continuing education courses that lead to employment.
-In addition, our student services staff provides resources outside the classroom that will contribute to your overall success at the college.
+Since 1949, Alvin Community College has offered a wide array of in-demand programs; courses that directly transfer to other colleges and universities as well as workforce certificate's and continuing education courses that lead to employment.
+Our student services staff will also provide you with the necessary assistance outside the classroom that will benefit your educational aspirations.

-The ultimate goal for Alvin Community College is to bring out the best in our students with affordable, accessible and innovative educational opportunities.
-With the full support of the community, our excellent faculty and staff fulfill our students' expectations every day through commitment to student achievement, life-long learning, academic excellence, and student success.
+Our ultimate goal for Alvin Community College is to help our students become their best with affordable, accessible and innovative educational opportunities.
+Our excellent faculty and staff along with our supportive community, strive to fulfill our students' expectations every day through commitment to student achievement, life-long learning, academic excellence, and student success.